leaningtech/labs/sites/browserpod/src/content/docs/12-tutorials/00-expressjs.md

 This code copies the project files into the Pod's filesystem.

-In this case the files are served alongiside the index.html page, but you can get them from other sources, or embed them directly as strings.
+In this case the files are served alongside the index.html page, but you can get them from other sources, or embed them directly as strings.

-### Install dependencies
+### 6: Install dependencies

 ```js
 // Install dependencies